Licensing criteria for centre-based ECE services

-More information can be found in the resource Nga Kupu Oranga: A health and safety resource for early childhood services.
+More information can be found in the resource Nga Kupu Oranga: A health and safety resource for early childhood services(external link).

 Bleach as a Disinfectant

-A bleach solution should be used to disinfect the nappy changing area, toilets and sinks.
+A bleach solution may also be the most suitable to disinfect the nappy changing area, toilets and sinks.
 To work properly the solution needs to:

 - Be used on a surface free of dirt/organic material

 - Be a strong enough concentration i.e. 0.1% (see table below).
 If there is visible contamination, then use a stronger 1:10 solution.

 - Be sprayed and left on for enough time to kill the bugs before wiping away (ideally 30 minutes contact time)

 The solution should be disposed of at the end of the day.
 Made up chlorine solutions are often kept in spray bottles – the bottle needs to be cleaned daily as dirty hands touch it.